eyeson-team/js-docs/content/utilities/index.md

 ---
 title: "Utilities"
 date: 2017-08-08T12:18:31+02:00
+weight: 3
 ---

-Use eyeson js library additional helpers and utilities to minimize the work needed to setup your own video conferencing interface.
+Use Eyeson js library additional helpers and utilities to minimize the work needed to setup your own video conferencing interface.

 ## Logger